Decor Ideas. Project Inspiration. Expert Advice. Delivered to your inbox.

-If they’re on the march inside your home, you’ll likely be asking how to get rid of ants.
+If they’re on the march in your backyard, and making their way into your home, you’ll likely be asking how to get rid of ants.
 Often they’re simply a nuisance, but some can cause structural damage while others could sting.

 We’ve got the lowdown on how to get rid of ants here, plus the experts’ guidance on keeping your home ant-free.

-Think water as well as food.
+Think about water sources as well as food.
 ‘Correct any moisture problems inside and outside the home,’ says Eric Benson.

-As well as taking away the food and water ants are seeking, pay attention to where they are coming in.
+As well as taking away the food and water ants are seeking, pay attention to where they are coming into your yard or home.
 ‘Ants are more likely to enter the home if you have potential entry points such as cracks and crevices in walls or in your home’s foundation,’ says Alice Sinia.

 ‘Seal any cracks or holes using caulk to prevent more ants from invading the home.
 During the summer, trim tree branches or shrubs that may be touching your house, as unmaintained trees and shrubs provide the ideal bridge for ants to get into your home.’